argent-smith/boinc_docker/README.md

 ====

-Because I needed to a) run me a BOINC in a tiny controlled instance and b) excercise me a docker.
+Because I needed to a) run me a BOINC in a tiny controlled instance and b) exercise me a docker.

 LICENSE
 =======